jwcarr/eyekit/README.md

 ### Miscellaneous

 Depending on the language you're working with and your particular assumptions, you may want to specify an alternative alphabet or how special characters should be treated.
-Any character in the passage that is not specified in the alphabet will be ignored (for example, when iterating over characters in the passage).
+Any character in the text that is not specified in the alphabet will be ignored (for example, when iterating over characters in the text).
 Setting the special characters allows you to specifiy that certain characters should be treated as identical (for example, that à is the same as a or that an apostrophe is the same as a space).

 ```python
 eyekit.set_case_sensitive(False)